Start planning your trip

 Miso Katsu

 Nagoya has a unique food culture compared to other areas in Japan.
-In particular, Nagoya is known for dishes which use red miso, such as miso katsu (deep-fried cutlet), and misonikomi udon (thick noodles simmered in miso stew).
+In particular, Nagoya is known for dishes that use red miso, such as miso katsu (deep-fried cutlet), and misonikomi udon (thick noodles simmered in miso stew).

 Different than other types of miso, red miso is made from a larger quantity of soybeans fermented over a longer period of time.